Sunday, July 5th, 2009...7:02 pm

 Uncanny, because I well remember the summer of 1986’s big hit, Madonna’s “Papa Don’t Preach” — yet could not hum along with 1987’s “I Still Haven’t Found What I’m Looking For” by U2 if you had a gun pressed to my temple.
 In fact, the only big summer song I really know from that point on is, sadly, the Macarena.

-Makes sense, since in the beginning of 1987 we bought our first house, and our oldest child started school, and I had to make a lot of money.
+Makes sense, since in the beginning of 1987 we bought our first house and had to face taht fascinating procedure of the United States postal office address change, and our oldest child started school, and I had to make a lot of money.
 And it pretty much has gone on like that ever since.
 Hello mortgage and parenthood, goodbye songs of summer.

 When did your youth end?